ronaldbosma/code-analyses-tools/README.md

    - Will look for `PackageReference` elements in a `(*.csproj|*.vbproj)` file.
 Can handle package references with the version as an attribute and as an element.
    - Will look for packages in `package.config` files that are in the same folder as a `(*.csproj|*.vbproj)`
    - Will also list all unique combinations of package id and version in a separate CSV.
+   - Will also list all unique package ids in a separate CSV.

 ## StrykerReportMerger